RichardNzembei/EXpensefly.iO/README.md

 ## 📜 License

-This project is licensed under the **MIT License** — free for personal and commercial use with attribution.
+This project is licensed under the **Apache License 2.0** — free to use, modify, and distribute with proper credit.

 ---